 If you answered “yes” to any of these questions, consider grabbing a copy of the Rough Guide China.

-• Who Should Buy This China Travel Book?
+• Who is this for?
 Backpackers who want to beat their own path through China.
 You spend less time in the city and more time in the countryside.

-• Cons: By far the largest and heaviest guide, beating the already-large Lonely Planet by 200 pages.
+• Cons: By far the largest and heaviest guide, beating the already-large LP guide by 200 pages.

 #5 Frommer’s China